geeksahil53/swift-autonomous-drone-snapshot/README.md

 ---

 **Note**: This repository contains illustrative, sanitized code for demonstration purposes.
-The actual implementation includes additional calibration, tuning, and optimization steps developed during the project.
+The actual implementation includes additional computational optimizations, calibration, and performance tuning developed during the project.
+The lightweight framework design was the core innovation, enabling real-time stabilization on resource-constrained hardware.